pele-python/pele/doc/tutorial_potential.rst

   <global_optimization>` page for more information about how to use
   alternative, already implemented, takestep routines, and for more information about how to implement your own.
-If you do choose to use a non-default takestep, you should overload MySystem.get_takestep() in order to use it with the system class.
+If you do choose to use a non-default takestep, you should define MySystem.get_takestep(), which overload :meth:`.BaseSystem.get_takestep` in order to use it with the system class.

 finding transition state pathways